sidwellr/schotter/schotter1.md

 let x_offset = factor * random_range(-0.5, 0.5);
 let y_offset = factor * random_range(-0.5, 0.5);
 let rotation = factor * random_range(-PI / 4.0, PI / 4.0);
-gdraw.rect()
+cdraw.rect()
     .no_fill()
     .stroke(BLACK)
     .stroke_weight(LINE_WIDTH)
     .w_h(1.0, 1.0)
-    .x_y(x as f32 + x_offset, y as f32 + y_offset)
+    .x_y(x_offset, y_offset)
     .rotate(rotation)
     ;
 ```

 And we're done!
 The result is, of course, different from what Georg Rees got; indeed it will be different each time the program is run.
-But it has the same feel.
+That's the fun of generative art.

 ![](images/schotter1b.png)